The isomorphism problem for Schubert varieties: The cohomology ring of Schubert varieties

 We now prove that condition (2) implies condition (3) in Theorem \ref{T:iso}.

 \begin{prop} Let $A$ and $A'$ be Cartan matrices with $w\in W(A)$ and $w'\in W(A')$ and suppose that $\phi:X(w,A)\arr X(w',A')$ is an algebraic isomorphism.
 Then the induced map

-is a graded ring isomorphism that identifies Schubert bases. \end{prop} \begin{proof}[Proof of Proposition \ref{P:algisomtocohom}] The proof follows from results of Kumar and Nori in \cite{Kumar-Nori98}.
-Let $\Ch_*(X(w,A))$ and $\Ch_*(X(w',A'))$ denote the Chow groups of $X(w,A)$ and $X(w',A')$.
+is a graded ring isomorphism that identifies Schubert bases. \end{prop} \begin{proof}[Proof of Proposition \ref{P:algisomtocohom}] Let $\Ch_*(X(w,A))$ and $\Ch_*(X(w',A'))$ denote the Chow groups of $X(w,A)$ and $X(w',A')$.
 Since $\phi$ is an algebraic isomorphism, the induced isomorphism of Chow groups $\phi_*:\Ch_*(X(w,A))\arr \Ch_*(X(w',A'))$ preserves the cone of effective classes.
-By \cite[Proposition 5]{Kumar-Nori98}, any effective class is a nonnegative $\Z$-linear combination of Schubert cycles.
-Hence the Schubert cycles form the minimal extremal rays of the effective cone, so $\phi_*$ maps Schubert cycles to Schubert cycles.
+By \cite[Corollary to Theorem 1]{FMSS95}, any effective class is a nonnegative $\Z$-linear combination of Schubert cycles.\footnote{This idea effectively goes back to \cite{Hirschowitz84}; see also \cite{Kumar-Nori98}.} Hence the Schubert cycles form the minimal extremal rays of the effective cone, so $\phi_*$ maps Schubert cycles to Schubert cycles.
 Since the Schubert classes in cohomology are dual to the Schubert cycles in homology, $\phi^*$ maps Schubert classes to Schubert classes. \end{proof} To finish the proof of Theorem \ref{T:iso}, we just need to show that condition (3) implies condition (1): \begin{prop} Let $A$ and $A'$ be Cartan matrices with $w\in W(A)$ and $w'\in W(A')$.
 Suppose there is graded ring isomorphism which identifies Schubert bases.
 Then $(w,A)$ is Cartan equivalent to $(w',A')$. \end{prop} For the proof of Proposition \ref{P:cohomtoCartan}, suppose we have two Schubert varieties $X(w,A)$ and $X(w',A')$ with an isomorphism $\phi$ between cohomology rings as in the proposition.
 Let $E:=\{\xi_v\}_{v\leq w}$ denote the Schubert basis of $H^*(X(w,A))$.
 As sets, there is a bijection $E\arr [e,w]$ by mapping $\xi_u\mapsto u$.
 Define $\tilde S(w):=E\cap H^2(X(w,A))$.
 The bijection $E \arr [e,w]$ sends $\xi_s$ to $s$, and hence identifies $\tilde S(w)$ with $S(w)$.
 We similarly define $E'$ and $\tilde{S}(w')$ for $H^*(X(w',A'))$.
 By assumption, the isomorphism $\phi$ restricted to $E$ gives a degree-preserving bijection $\phi:E\arr E'$.
 Let $\sigma : S(w) \arr S(w')$ be the bijection corresponding to $\phi|_{\tilde S(w)}$, so in particular $\phi(\xi_s)=\xi_{\sigma(s)}$ for any $s \in S(w)$.
 To prove Proposition \ref{P:cohomtoCartan}, we will show that $\sigma$ is a Cartan equivalence.
 For this, we need to show that all of the relevant entries of the Cartan matrix and the reduced word structure of $w\in W(A)$ can be reconstructed from the ring structure of $H^*(X(w,A))$.